sai-harsha-k/Job-Easy/README.md

 - `data/`: Directory for storing datasets used in the project.
   - `mbti_1.csv`: This dataset includes MBTI types and corresponding text posts.
 It serves as a reference for running analyses or building preliminary models.
 However, the actual dataset used to develop our models cannot be shared due to a non-disclosure agreement with the dataset owner.
   - `skills.csv`: Dataset containing a list of skills.

+## Note

+**This dataset includes MBTI types and corresponding text posts.
+It serves as a reference for running analyses or building preliminary models.
+However, the actual dataset used to develop our models cannot be shared due to a non-disclosure agreement with the dataset owner.**

 ## ML Models